-This curriculum of training in Clinical Microbiology was developed in 2010 and undergoes an annual review by Dr Cillian De Gascun, National Specialty Director, Dr Ann O'Shaughnessy, Head of Education, and by the Clinical Microbiology Training Committee.
+This curriculum of training in Clinical Microbiology was developed in 2010 and undergoes an annual review by Dr Maeve Doyle, National Specialty Director, Dr Ann O'Shaughnessy, Head of Education, and by the Microbiology (Clinical and Laboratory) Training Committee.
 The curriculum is approved by the Faculty of Pathology.

-Version Date Published Last Edited By Version Comments 12.0 01 July 2022 Keith Farrington Changes to minimum requirements and form names
+Version Date Published Last Edited By Version Comments 12.0 01 July 2023 Keith Farrington No changes